ivanrododendro/pg-autoexplai-ai-analysis/README.md

 ## Features

 - Analyzes PostgreSQL execution plans from auto_explain logs
-- Leverages AI (GPT-4/3.5 or Gemini) to provide optimization recommendations
+- Leverages AI (GPT-4/3.5 or Gemini) to provide optimization recommendations in different languages
 - Generates a unique hashcode for each query for identification and tracking over multiple analysis
 - Generates interactive HTML reports with:
     - Query execution plans visualization using pev2